dadonnelly316/airflow_on_aws/readme.md

 Amazon Elastic Kubernetes Service needs a private image registry to pull images from when creating the Airflow Webserver and Scheduler deployments.
 We are going to provision an Amazon Elastic Container Registry (ECR) instance to store our Airflow images.
 This project currently relies on the user to locally build the airflow image and then push it to the private registry.

-First, you must navigate to the “Amazon Elastic Container Registry” service in AWS, and select “Create Repository”.
-Keep your repository private, and name it “airflow”.
+First, you must navigate to the "Amazon Elastic Container Registry" service in AWS, and select "Create Repository".
+Keep your repository private, and name it "airflow".
 Note that we will only have one Airflow image, but the Kubernetes deployments for the Webserver and Scheduler will be invoked with their respective entrypoint scripts.

 ![Configuring a private AWS Elastic Container Registry named Airflow in AWS Console](https://github.com/dadonnelly316/airflow_on_aws/blob/main/documentation/images/ECR_step_1.png)